jkurdys/new_voter_insights/README.md

 1. a binary dependent variable: "new_registration" = 1 for new, 0 for existing
 2. independent observation: being what they are, voter registration records may be assumed independent in the absence of massive voter fraud
-3. little or no multicollinearity among independent variable: the Pearson correlation matrix below suggests no significant collinearity among our features
+3. little or no multicollinearity among independent variables: the Pearson correlation matrix below suggests no significant collinearity among our features

 ![](./images/corr_heatmap.png)